CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/APP.2.1 General Directory Service.md

 #### APP.2.1.A16 Creation of a directory service failure plan (CIA)

-As part of emergency preparedness, needs-based contingency planning for directory services SHOULD be carried out.
+As part of emergency preparedness, needs-based contingency planning for directory services SHOULD be implemented.
 SHOULD have contingency plans in place for the failure of major directory service systems.
 All emergency procedures for the entire system configuration of directory service components SHOULD be documented.

 4 Further Information
 ------------------------------